-Nvidia Quadro graphics cards can be used for gaming, but present very poor value for gamers.
+Nvidia Quadro graphics cards present very poor value for gamers.
 Unless you intend to use it for professional software first and gaming second, an Nvidia Quadro graphics card is a bad investment.

-Obviously, it is a series entirely different from the mainstream GeForce graphics cards that we’re all familiar with, so what gives?
+Obviously, this series is entirely different from the mainstream GeForce graphics cards that we’re all familiar with, so what gives?
+How are they any different?
 Who are these made for?
-How are they any different?

-As stated above, “Quadro” is the designation of a series of Nvidia GPUs separate from the GeForce lineup that we all know and love.
-Unlike the GeForce cards, Quadro cards are not intended for gaming PCs but for workstations.
+As stated above, “Quadro” is the designation of a series of Nvidia GPUs separate from the mainstream GeForce lineup.
+Unlike the GeForce cards, Quadro cards are intended for workstations and not for gaming PCs.

-Fundamentally, Quadro cards do not vary much from their gaming-oriented counterparts.
-After all, they do share the same architectures over the generations.
-The key differences lie in some specific optimizations and features which aren’t available in both series.
+Fundamentally, Quadro cards don’t differ much from their gaming-oriented counterparts as they are based on the same architecture as the GeForce models.
+However, the key differences lie in firmware optimization and some features that aren’t available in both series.

-In contrast, GeForce cards prioritize speed over precision.
-As such, they are able to push out more frames per second, but cannot match the kind of precision that a Quadro offers.
+In contrast, as we’ve said, GeForce cards prioritize speed over precision.
+As such, they are usually able to push out more frames per second, but cannot match the kind of precision that a Quadro offers.

 To go back to the titular question: can a Quadro GPU be used for gaming?

-The short answer is most definitely yes, but the question, in this case, shouldn’t be “can you use it” but “should you use it”.
+The short answer is most definitely yes, but the key question here shouldn’t be “Can you use it?” but “Should you use it?”.

 True, both Quadro and GeForce cards will perform better at the tasks they are intended for, such as professional software and gaming, respectively.
 However, the main issue here is the pricing and the poor value that Quadro cards offer when gaming.

 And that would be the gist of it.
-So, if all you need is a graphics card for gaming and you have no intention of using demanding software such as CAD, a gaming graphics card is always a better solution and presents better value for your money.
+So, if all you need is a graphics card for gaming and you have no intention of using demanding software such as CAD, a gaming graphics card is always a better solution as it presents better value for your money.